To quote from a Bloomberg interview with Dominic Konstam of Deutsche Bank: “All we know is that productivity is really bad”

-That said, however, ‘bad productivity might be due to over-employing versus investment taking place – and that might be due to employers expecting demand to improve, but it hasn’t’
+That said, however: “Bad productivity might be due to over-employing versus too little investment taking place – and that might be due to employers expecting demand to improve, but it hasn’t”

-It’s yet another example of an economic expert, a top banker in this case, who is aware that national productivity measures are flawed but, nevertheless, cannot resist offering conclusions based solely on them
+It’s yet another example of an economic expert, a top banker in this case, aware that national productivity measures are flawed but, nevertheless, unable to resist offering his conclusions based solely on them

 Such ‘experts’ forever trot out their theories knowing full well they cannot be rubbished because there are no facts available to prove them wrong – or right

-- Much output of value is uncounted e.g. housework, charity work, child/ elderly care, unregistered unemployed
+- Much output of value is uncounted e.g. housework, charity work, child/ elderly care, the work of unregistered unemployed

-- And much is uncountable e.g. black economies, black markets, Google or Skype freebies (aka consumer surpli)
+- And much other output is uncountable e.g. black economies, black markets, Google or Skype freebies – aka consumer surpli

-In addition, the measurement of national productivity is more suited to old manufacturing-dominated economies, not modern services-dominated economies:
+In addition, the current measurement of national productivity is better suited to old manufacturing-dominated economies, not modern service economies – the focus is on:

-- The focus is on output volumes, sidelining quality and service levels offered
+- Output volumes, largely ignoring quality and service levels offered

-The result is national GDP and productivity statistics have become next to meaningless for most of us, and potentially misleading for our leaders who view them as stars by which to steer their economies
+The result is national GDP and productivity statistics have become next to meaningless for most managers, whatever their sector – and potentially misleading for government ministers who view them as stars by which to steer their economies

-Headlines announcing that ‘national productivity is really bad’ may simply be wrong – ‘alarming productivity gaps’ may not exist between specific nations – some nations may be doing much better than indicated – no one truly knows!
+Hence, headlines announcing that ‘national productivity is really bad’ may be plain wrong – ‘alarming productivity gaps’ may not exist between specific nations – some nations may even be doing much better than indicated – no one truly knows!

-What’s needed at national level is not one number covering national productivity but several – a set of up-to-date, accurate, meaningful performance measures which, together, provide a clear picture of current national economic performance relative to others and the past – a set which highlights changes to our standard of living and quality of lives, and so where significant performance gaps lie and action is needed
+What’s needed at national level is not one number covering productivity but several – a set of up-to-date, accurate, meaningful performance measures which, together, provide a clear picture of current national economic performance – a set which establishes our current standard of living and quality of lives, plus where significant performance gaps lie and improvement action is needed

 Then, at last, we might be spared all the doom and gloom that our media love to pepper us with

-At present, no such set of measures has been officially established and agreed – and so is not collected
+At present, no such set of measures is on offer

-Hence, our leaders and expert economists fall-back on the only measure that does exist, and choose to ignore its flaws
+Hence, our leaders and expert economists fall-back on the only measure that does exist, and mostly ignore its flaws